asyncapi/generator/templates/java-spring-cloud-stream/README.md

 When generating an application, you can set the parameter ```binder={binderType}``` to specify which binder will get pulled in via a Maven dependency.
 Supported values are kafka, rabbit and solace.

-The template as follows.
-For each channel, if there is a publisher operation, a Supplier function will be generated with the name ```{channelName}Supplier```.
+The template works as follows: for each channel, if there is a publisher operation, a Supplier function will be generated with the name ```{channelName}Supplier```.
 For example, if there is a channel called store/process with a publisher operation with a payload called Order, this code will be generated in a class called Messaging:

  ```
 EmitterProcessor<Message<Order>> storeProcessEmitterProcessor = EmitterProcessor.create();